 Llobet-Gràcia’s most famous film was not a success initially, and went largely unknown until it was resuscitated in 1983.
 It is still in need of restoration, though the original stock apparently no longer exists.
 It stars Fernando Fernán Gómez as a man fascinated with cinema from his early childhood, and who becomes a reporter and cameraman in the 1920s and 30s, until political events lead him to question his love for the medium.
 The film is fascinating for its use of cuts, dissolves, and play of shadows, as well as for its depiction of the Civil War less than ten years after the end of the conflict.
 It is also remarkable for its love of the cinema and what it is capable of, and it is a pity the film is not more readily available, as it would almost certainly command a wider audience through its metafilmic presentation.

 La corona negra is among the more cosmopolitan films produced in Spain during the 1950s.
 It was filmed by an Argentine director, with Mexican and Italian leads, using a script written by Frenchman Jean Cocteau, and filmed in a Spain standing in for Morocco.
-The story itself is a nice little genre flick that’s got it all: murder, amnesia, hidden jewels, a love affair, and an exotic location.
+The story itself is a nice little genre flick that’s got it all: murder, amnesia, hidden jewels, a fortune teller, a love affair, and an exotic location.
 However, the pervading threat of death, symbolized by the “black crown” of vultures circling overhead, couples with surrealist imagery as Mara, played by María Félix, attempts to recall her dark past, with the help of Andrés (Rossano Brazzi), while being pursued by her former lover Maurizio (Vittorio Gassman) and former servant (Piéral).
 Anyone who enjoys genre films and the works of Cocteau should give this one a shot.

 Luis García Berlanga’s first solo effort (he had co-directed 1951’s Esa pareja feliz the year before) is an essential film in evaluating Spanish cinema in the 1950s.
 It is a musical comedy that hardly qualifies as such, an Andalusian fantasy that never rises above farce, and a film that exposes the mutual ignorance of Spain and the United States toward one another specifically through their lack of contact.
 The film centers around a tiny Spanish village in northern Spain, so unknown (though in fact real) that officials from the national government cannot remember its correct name.
 The town is informed that representatives from the United States will pass through looking to distribute aid through the Marshall Plan.
 The manager of the town’s visiting Andalusian singer (who herself has no desire to remain in the town) devises a plan to dress the town up as an Andalusian village, since that must be what the Americans have in mind when they think of Spain (never mind the visions of the American West held by the mayor, played by the ever-fantastic José Isbert).
 Subtly subversive, yet filled with brilliant camerawork and complete awareness of its form.